Fantoni0/ara2/README.md

-# ARA2: Anonymous Registration, Anonymous Access
+# How to Grant Anonymous Access
-Python implementation of an anonymous distributed access protocol.
+Javascript implementation of an anonymous distributed access protocol.
 The code is framed within research of different protocols for anonymous registration and access.
 See Citation section at the bottom of the page.